riyaagrahari/ARM-Templates/NestedTemplate_for_DisasterRecovery/README.md

 Terraform can be used for deploying ARM templates.
 - Upload Master.tf to deploy resources on Azure using terraform.
 At the end of this file, there is a parameter section, you can change the values to your desired parameter values.
 - Upload Master.json ARM template so that Terraform can perform operation using it.
-- Configure Terraform [`configuring Terraform`](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure) if you are using Azure CLI on your local machine.
+- [`Configure Terraform`](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure) if you are using Azure CLI on your local machine.
 - Deploy your template using following commands:

     - ```terraform init ```